Cutting a tree with Subgraph Complementation is hard, except for some small trees: Reductions for general graphs

 \subsection{5-connected graphs}

-Here, we obtain hardness results for \SCTF{H}, where $H$ is a 5-connected graphs satisfying some additional constraints. \begin{theorem} Let $H$ be a 5-connected, non self-complementary, prime graph with an independent set of size 4 or with a clique of size 4.
+Here, we obtain hardness results for \SCTF{H}, where $H$ is a 5-connected graph satisfying some additional constraints. \begin{theorem} Let $H$ be a 5-connected non-self-complementary prime graph with an independent set of size 4 or with a clique of size 4.
 Then \SCTF{H} is \NPC. \TETHS. \end{theorem}

-We have the following corollary from the fact that the Ramsey number $R(4,4) = 18$. \begin{corollary} Let $H$ be a 5-connected, non self-complementary, prime graph with at least 18 vertices.
+We have the following corollary from the fact that the Ramsey number $R(4,4) = 18$. \begin{corollary} Let $H$ be a 5-connected non self-complementary prime graph with at least 18 vertices.
 Then \SCTF{H}\ is \NPC. \TETHS. \end{corollary}